Building a Custom Blockchain Application with Substrate

 Getting Started with Substrate

-In our previous article, we explored the core concepts behind the Substrate blockchain framework.
-Now, let’s dive deeper and implement a basic custom blockchain application in Rust using Substrate.
+In this article, we will implement a basic custom blockchain application in Rust using Substrate.
 Our application will be a simple blogging platform where users can submit blog posts, comment on others’ posts, and send tips to the authors.

 Setup